Global stocks retreat ahead of Apple, Fed; oil drop continues

 Prior to declines this week, the benchmark index had rallied more than 10 percent from the end of September.

-European shares fell following a profit warning from BASF.
+European shares fell following a profit warning from BASF (BASFn.DE).
 The world's largest chemicals firm blamed struggling emerging markets like China and Brazil.

 Markets are pricing in only around a 7 percent chance the U.S. central bank will raise rates this week and many market participants believe the Fed will hold off until 2016, but investors will be watching for signals the central bank might act at its next meeting in December.